-Your HomePod, with Siri built in, means that you can go completely hands-free (well, after you've set it up, at least) with your music streaming and smart home automations.
+Your Apple HomePod, with Siri built in, means that you can go completely hands-free with your music streaming and smart home automations.
+But sometimes it's just easier to use your iPhone.

 Controlling your HomePod music with your iPhone